shridhar7393/Makkajai-Dev-Challenge-Task-Shridhar/README.md

 2. quantity and price:
       In input, price is assumpted as price for one item.
 In code price is calculated by multiplying it with its quantity.

+if representing monetary amounts, using double is almost certainly a bad idea.
+We can use following instead, return an int (i.e. the rounded value multiplied by 100);
+return a String;
+return a BigDecimal;
+Here I am returning a itemPriceWithTax as String.